John Zimmerman (figure skater): Personal life

 Zimmerman was born in Birmingham, Alabama.
 He has two older sisters.
 He married Italian-American skater Silvia Fontana on August 28, 2003.
-They have two daughters, one born on April 2, 2012 at Northwest Medical Center in Coconut Creek, Florida, and another born on June 2, 2013.
+They have two daughters, one born on April 2, 2012, at Northwest Medical Center in Coconut Creek, Florida, and another born on June 2, 2013.

 Career

 Zimmerman started skating at age 3 at a mall.
 He briefly partnered with Brie Teaboldt for the 1994-95 season.
 Then he paired with Stephanie Stiegler from 1995 through 1998, and won the bronze medal at the 1997 U.S. Figure Skating Championships while being coached by Peter Oppegard.
 Their partnership ended in 1998 due to injuries.

 Zimmerman teamed up with Kyoko Ina in 1998.
 Initially, they were coached by Peter Burrows and Mary Lynn Gelderman in Monsey, New York, and they also commuted to Stamford, Connecticut, to work with Tamara Moskvina.
 They later trained under Moskvina and Igor Moskvin in Hackensack, New Jersey.

 Ina and Zimmerman won the bronze medal at the 2002 World Championships.
 In 2003, they turned professional and began skating on Stars on Ice.

 Zimmerman competed in the January 2006 FOX television program "Skating with Celebrities", where he partnered with FOX broadcaster Jillian Barberie.
 They finished in second place.

 Zimmerman was featured as Yahoo's special guest expert correspondent for figure skating at the 2006 Winter Olympics in Turin.
 He later competed in an ABC skating series "Thin Ice" (aired on March 19, 2010), paired with world champion Canadian ice dancer Shae-Lynn Bourne.
 They finished in second place, winning a total of $50,000.
 They skated to "Closer" by Ne-Yo and "Poker Face" by Lady Gaga.

 Zimmerman worked as a coach at Panthers Ice Den in Coral Springs, Florida, with Silvia Fontana.
-They now coach at Florida Hospital Center Ice in Wesley Chapel, Florida.
+They now coach at AdventHealth Center Ice in Wesley Chapel, Florida.
 He has coached Haven Denney / Brandon Frazier (from Autumn 2012 to February 2015 and since 2018 again) and Vanessa James / Morgan Cipres (from June 2016).